conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 requests and bunch of issues with ideas on how to improve the hooks integration with Conan and discuss things like the configuration, testing, documentation...

-Here we want to share the hooks created in this repo and how to use them.
+In this post we want to share the hooks created in this repo and how to use them.

 ### Cloning the hooks repository

 As stated in the documentation, hooks can be shared with ``conan config install``, making them part of the configuration and managing also its default activation.
-This mechanism is useful for those sharing the configuration all together but, what do you do when want to try hooks developed here and there?
+This mechanism is useful for those sharing the configuration all together but, what if you are developing a hook?, what if you want to have them versioned in their own repository?
 The mechanism proposed for this in the documentation is using ``git clone`` directly in the *~/.conan/hooks* directory using a subdirectory for them:

 ```
+$ cd ~/.conan/hooks
 $ git clone https://github.com/conan-io/hooks.git conan-io
 ```